bangkokrb/rubyconfth/README.md

 Past website versions are kept as Git submodules.
 So each website lives in its own repository.

-In order to add a new past version, commit a compiled version of the sire to a public repository and add a new submodule:
+In order to add a new past version, commit a compiled version of the site to a public repository and add a new submodule:

 ```
 git submodule add https://github.com/bangkokrb/rubyconfth-2019.git ./past/2019